THE NIBBLE (TM) - Great Finds for Foodies (tm)

 • Galantine (gah-la-TEEN).
 A preparation of boned meat or whole poultry that is stuffed or rolled, cooked, then glazed with gelatin and served cold.
 Unlike a pâté, the meat is not ground, and it is not spreadable.
 Galantines are most often served as a first course.

 • Pâté (pah-TAY).
 Pâté is the French word for paste, indicating elegant, well-Duck Pateseasoned ground meat, fish or vegetable preparations with a paste consistency.
 Pâtés are made in various spreadable textures and are served hot or cold as an hors d’oeuvre or a first course.
 They can be wrapped in fat or pastry.
-Technically, those wrapped in pastry should be called pâté, and those in pastry should be called terrine (see below).
+Technically, those wrapped in pastry should be called pâté, and those made in a fat-lined mold should be called terrine (see below).
 Pâtés are served cold, usually on toast.
 They are cooked one of two ways, either “pâté en croûte” (in crust) or “en terrine” (in a pork fat-lined container).
 Pâtés are probably the world's most adaptable culinary form and may be served as simply or as elegantly as suits the mood and the occasion.

 Photo of D’Artagnan duck pâté.
 Read our review.